johnatantorres/apitest/README.md

 ## How to Stop the Application

 1.  **To stop the API server:** Go back to your terminal window where the server is running and press `Ctrl + C` on your keyboard.
-2.  **To stop the database:** Run this command in the project folder:
+2.  **To stop and remove the containers:** Run this command in the project folder:
     ```bash
-    docker-compose down
+    docker compose down
     ```